3 Week South Africa Itinerary (+ Map)

 Where to stay in Hermanus

-There are several luxury and boutique options in Hermanus, but a favourite is Birkenhead House.
-This hotel is thoroughly romantic and is set on a cliff edge above Walker Bay.
+There are several luxury and boutique options in Hermanus, but my favourite is Birkenhead House.
+This hotel is super romantic and is set on a cliff edge above Walker Bay.
 You’ll find 11 individually decorated luxury suites, as well as an infinity pool overlooking the ocean.

 Betty’s Bay + Hermanus at a glance